manang/internet-drafts/draft-auge-dmm-hicn-mobility-deployment-options.md

 --- abstract

-A novel mobility management approach is described in {{I-D.auge-dmm-hicn-mobility}}, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, (also referred to as Hybrid ICN, hICN, {{?I-D.muscariello-intarea-hicn}}.
+A novel mobility management approach is described in {{?I-D.auge-dmm-hicn-mobility}}, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, (also referred to as Hybrid ICN, hICN, {{?I-D.muscariello-intarea-hicn}}.